getgrav/grav-learn/pages/2/07.api/04.events/doc.md

 }
 ```

 The result is normalized to `{ status, message, url }`. **`url` is validated server-side before it reaches the client**: only a root-relative path (not the protocol-relative `//host` form) or a same-origin absolute URL survives — a `javascript:`/`data:` scheme or a cross-origin URL is dropped, so a "return a URL and go there" flow can't become an open redirect.
 Admin2 shows `message` as a toast and opens any surviving `url` in a new tab with `noopener`.
 A handler that throws degrades to an error toast rather than breaking the Users list; a thrown `ForbiddenException` propagates as a `403`.
-Like filter tabs and columns, row actions require the Flex-accounts backend.
+Row actions need `api.users.read`, and a caller who isn't a super user can't run one against a super user account (`403`).
+Like filter tabs and columns, they work with both account backends.

 ### Labels and translation